PePoDev/digital-garden/src/site/notes/Knowledge/Information Technology/Cloud/Google Cloud/Compute.md

 - Traffic is directed to the Pods directly instead of to the nodes
 - Use a data model called Network Endpoint Groups
 ![Pasted image 20230412224722.png](/img/user/Attachments/Pasted%20image%2020230412224722.png)
+### Workload Identity
+- Access Google Cloud services in a secure and manageable way
+- Workload Identity allows a Kubernetes service account in your GKE cluster to act as an IAM service account
+- Pods that use the configured Kubernetes service account automatically authenticate as the IAM service account when accessing Google Cloud APIs
 ## App Engine
 - Provides a fully managed, code-first platform
 - Streamlined application deployment and scalability
 - Support popular programming languages and application runtimes
 - Simplifies version control canary testing, and rollbacks
+- Scaling mode
+	- Automatic - Create instance based on request rate, response latencies, and other metrics
+	- Basic - Create instance when receiving requests, shutdown when idle
+	- Manual
 - Standard Mode
-  - Run in seconds
+	- Run in seconds with preconfigured containers
+	- The application run in a secure sandbox
 	- no SSH access
 	- no write on disk (maybe /tmp available)
 	- network access via App Engine
-  - pay per instance class with automatic shutdown
+	- pay per instance (hours) class with automatic shutdown
+	- Can scale to zero instance
+	- Standard runtimes: Python, Java, Node, Go, PHP, and Ruby
+	- Max Request timeout 1 to 10 minutes
 - Flexible Mode
-  - Run in minutes
+	- Run in minutes with customized Docker containers
-  - SSH accessible
+	- SSH accessible (Not restricted as sandbox used in Standard mode)
+	- Access resources in Compute Engine
 	- ephemeral disk
 	- Can access without App Engine network
-  - Pay per hour and no automatic shutdown
+	- Pay per hour based on vCPU, Memory, and persistent disks
+	- Minimum 1 instance
+	- No automatic shutdown
+	- Max Request timeout 60 minutes
+- Configured in `app.yaml`
+	- `Target_cpu_utilization`
+	- `Target_throughput_utilization`
+	- `Max_concurrent_requests`
+	- `Max_pending_latency`
+	- `Min_pending_latency`
+- Traffic Splitting
+	- IP Address
+	- HTTP cookie
+	- Random
+- One Application per project
 ## Cloud Run
 - A managed-to-compute platform that can run the stateless containers
 - Serverless, removing the need for infrastructure management
 - Built on Knative, an open API and runtime environment built on Kubernetes
 - Automatically scale up and down from zero almost instantaneously charging only for the resources used
+- Pay-per-use
+- Up to 1000 container instances by default
+- Manage identities that can access service or allow unauthorized access
+- Containers isolated to gVisor sandbox
+- Container instance can receive up to 80 requests at the same time (1,000 max)
+- Possible to reduce concurrency to 1
 ## Cloud Function
 - Cloud Functions is a lightweight, event-based, asynchronous compute solution that allows you to create small, single-purpose functions that respond to cloud events, without the need to manage a server or a runtime environment
 - Charges apply only when your code runs
 - Automatic scaling with highly available and fault-tolerant design
 - Triggered based on events in Google Cloud services, HTTP endpoints, and Firebase
+- Receive 1 request at a time
+- Trigger types
+	- HTTP
+	- Cloud Storage
+	- Cloud Pub/Sub
+	- Cloud Firestore
+	- Firebase
+	- Cloud Logging
+- No internet access by default
+- Best practices
+	- Correctness
+		- Write idempotent functions
+		- Send HTTP response in HTTP functions
+		- Do not start background operations
+		- Clean up temporary files
+		- Do not manually exit, e.g. do not use `sys.exit()` in Python
+	- Performance
+		- Balance the use of imports with performance
+		- Use global variables to reuse variables across invocations
+		- Use lazy initialization on global variables
+- Generation
+	- V1
+		- 1 concurrent request per function instance
+		- Up to 8 GB with 2 vCPU
+		- Support 4 event types
+	- V2
+		- Build on top of Cloud Run and Eventarc
+		- Recommended
+		- Request timeout up to 60 minutes for HTTP triggered
+		- Up to 16 GiB with 4 vCPU
+		- Up to 1000 concurrent per function instance
+		- Support Multiple Function Revisions and Traffic Splitting
+		- Support for 90+ event types
+- Typical serverless functions architecture
+	- Autoscaling as new invocations com in
+	- One function instance handles ONLY ONE request at a time
+	- Cold Start
+		- Solution - Configure Min number instance (increases cost)
 ## Decision Tree
 ![Pasted image 20230415192602.png](/img/user/Attachments/Pasted%20image%2020230415192602.png)